3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Summary and discussion

 \section{Summary and discussion}

-We have used 3D PIC simulations to study the spatio-temporal evolution of magnetized relativistic electron-positron and electron-proton jets, including their kinetic instabilities and the associated particle acceleration.
-We examined the excited kinetic instabilities and the associated magnetic fields at the non-linear stage, as they occur in astrophysical relativistic jets and where the dissipation of the magnetic fields generate electric fields that are sufficiently strong to further accelerate particles to Lorentz factors up to 35.
+We have conducted extensive 3D PIC simulations to study the spatio-temporal evolution of magnetized relativistic electron-positron and electron-ion (electron-proton) jets, examining their kinetic instabilities and the associated particle acceleration.
+We investigated the excited kinetic instabilities and the associated magnetic fields at the linear and non-linear stage, as they may occur in astrophysical relativistic jets.
+The dissipation of the magnetic fields was observed to generate electric fields that are sufficiently strong to further accelerate particles to Lorentz factors of up to around 35.

 In this work we used a new jet injection scheme.
-We injected both e$^{\pm}$ and e$^{-}$ - p$^{+}$ jets, with a co-moving toroidal magnetic field while we applied a top-hat jet density profile.
-The current was self-consistently carried by the jet particles, $\mathbf{J}=\nabla \times \mathbf{B}$.
-In order to sustain the current in the jet, a toroidal magnetic field was applied at the jet orifice and a motional electric field was established.
-Both jets were initially weakly magnetized while the ambient medium remains unmagnetized.
+We injected both e$^{\pm}$ and e$^{-}$ - i$^{+}$ jets, with a co-moving toroidal magnetic field while we used a top-hat jet density profile.
+The current was self-consistently carried by the jet particles , $\mathbf{J}=\nabla \times \mathbf{B}$.
+In order to sustain the toroidal magnetic field carried by the jet, the current was applied at the jet orifice and a motional electric field was applied in order to compensate the bending by the applied toroidal magnetic field.
+Both jets were initially moderately magnetized while the ambient medium remained unmagnetized.
+In the new jet injection scheme we applied the induced electric field $E_{\rm x} =\nabla B_{\phi}$ in order to avoid a non-linear growth.
 We have run the simulations sufficiently long in order to examine the non-linear effects of the jet evolution.